 Are there any side effects of practicing yoga?

 Yoga, when learned and practiced under the supervision of a trained yoga teacher, has no side effects.

+Have you ever considered yoga for buttocks shaping?
+How did it help you?
 The posterior of your body plays a significant role in shaping your posture.
 A fit back makes you look and feel great.
 To obtain enviable buttocks, rework and reorganize your fitness regimen to fit in the above asanas.
 Get started!